gdbroman/broman.blog/_posts/2020/2020-08-18-the-ultimate-winners.md

 category: poems
 ---

-There are fighters - and apathetics.
+There are fighters - and there are apathetics.

 The troublemaking winners, and lazy losers.